SEC Charges John McAfee Over Promoting ICOs

 Shutterstock

-Main page News, US, McAfee, Bitcoin, Ethereum, SEC, ICO, Regulations
+Main page News, McAfee, Bitcoin, Ethereum, US, SEC, ICO, Regulations

 The US Securities and Exchange Commission (SEC) is after John McAfee, a well-known crypto advocate, for promoting shilling initial coin offerings (ICO).